- When: Saturday 12 June 2021 at 9:00am to Sunday 13 June 2021 at 9:00am

 This event focusses on a wide range of subjects relating to bush survival and walking the Track.
 The event is run by Steve Sertis, Foundation Events Manager and Lead Guide.
-Steve has been involved with the Bibbulmun Track for 20 years and has walked it many times end-to-end.
+Steve has been involved with the Bibbulmun Track for more than 20 years and has walked it many times end-to-end.

 There are a number of theoretical as well as practical exercises that we will engage in as a group over the course of the event.

 I learnt so much and the information and skills taught are so useful.
 Everyone should do this.
 I will recommend this course to my friends!

 We only walk 2km each day carrying our overnight packs (food, clothing, stove, tent etc).
 The distance is short to give us the maximum time to focus on our activities on Saturday which include:

 - Map and compass reading with a night walk, off-track night navigation, a longer off-track day time navigation exercise and finding emergency exits

 - First Aid basics and poison plant identification